arturek/azure-docs/articles/cosmos-db/how-to-sql-query.md

 ### Equality and comparison operators

-The following table shows the result of equality comparisons in the SQL API between any two JSON types.
+The following table shows the result of equality comparisons (= and !=) in the SQL API between any two JSON types.

 | **Op** | **Undefined** | **Null** | **Boolean** | **Number** | **String** | **Object** | **Array** |
 |---|---|---|---|---|---|---|---|